Pursued: Plot

 Set in New Mexico around the turn of the 20th century and told in flashback, the film tells the story of Jeb Rand, whose entire family was slaughtered when he was a child.
 In the aftermath of the massacre Jeb is found by Mrs Callum, a widow, who raises him in her family.
-Traumatized by the killings, Jeb does not recall anything of that night, except for vague images that he sees in a frequent nightmare.
+Traumatized by the killings, Jeb does not recall anything from that night, except for vague images that he sees in a frequent nightmare.
 Mrs Callum raises him as her own son, together with her daughter Thorley "Thor" and her son Adam.
 Years later Jeb is shot at while riding a colt, but the shooter misses him.
 Although Mrs Callum blames the incident on deer hunters, she knows that it was an attempted murder by her brother-in-law, Grant.
 She confronts Grant and it is revealed that there has been a long-standing feud between the Rands and the Callums.
 Jeb's father - with whom Mrs Callum was having an affair - took the life of her husband, and in an act of revenge, Grant killed Jeb's family.
-The night of the massacre Grant's arm was so severely injured he eventually lost it.
+The night of the massacre Grant's arm was so severely injured that he eventually lost it.
 Mrs Callum pleads with her brother-in-law to leave Jeb alone, reasoning that he is not a threat to anyone.
-Grant agrees to let Jeb live in order to prove to Mrs Callum that one day Jeb will turn on her.
+Grant agrees to let Jeb live to prove to Mrs Callum that one day Jeb will turn on her.

 Years later, Jeb, Adam and Thor are adults, and one day in 1898, law officials arrive to recruit volunteers to join the US Army.
 Jeb and Adam are told that one of them must join.
 After agreeing on a coin toss, Jeb loses the toss and signs up.
-He is injured in battle during the Spanish-American War, and while recuperating in hospital he again experiences the flashbacks to the night of his family's murder.
+He is injured in battle during the Spanish-American War, and while recuperating in the hospital he again experiences flashbacks to the night of his family's murder.
 Due to his injuries he is honorably discharged from the army and awarded the Medal of Honor.